 4. Take a gondola ride through the small canals of Venice

 Given the demand for this activity, there are different combinations with which you can hire, not only the gondola ride, but also a guided tour of the city or its most important buildings, which will mean a good saving on the trip.
-At special times such as Christmas in Venice, the price of the gondola ride usually goes up.
+At special times like Christmas in Venice, the gondola ride usually goes up in price.

-5. Go out in search of the most important and ancient bridges of Venice
+5. Set off in search of the most important and oldest bridges in Venice

-With over 400 bridges, it is impossible to walk around Venice without crossing many of them or even passing under if you book a cruise on the Grand Canal of Venice, but there are some must-see bridges in Venice whose history you can learn about thanks to some of the guided walking tours of the city.
+With over 400 bridges, it's impossible to walk around Venice without crossing many of them or even passing under if you book a Venice Grand Canal cruise, but there are some must-see bridges in Venice whose history you can learn about thanks to some of the guided walking tours of the city.

 - The Ponte Rialto is the oldest and most famous of the four bridges that cross the Grand Canal and was built in stone between 1588 and 1591.
 The best time to go up to this bridge, although also the busiest, is at sunset, as you will enjoy the best sunset in Venice.
 From one of the streets leading down from the bridge, you can discover the Rialto Market, with dozens of stalls selling everything from food to Venetian masks or Murano glass.